BriBuff/Pet/README.md

 #Description

 This app has been created to find the perfect breed for you!
-Take the quiz and find out your compatible fur-ever friend.
+Take the quiz and find out your compatible furever friend.

-Take the quiz with different answers?
+Want to take the quiz with different answers?
 No problem!
-You can review all of the breeds on our "See All Breeds" page.
+You can keep taking the quiz to see if you get a different answer.
+At any point, you can see the breed's information at the "See All Breeds" page.

-In addition, you can add a new dog breed to the quiz and to the database.
+Don't see a breed you're interested in?
+Go to the "Add A Breed" page and input the breed's information.
+All of our built in breeds come from the PetFinder website.
+Search for your breed's information to input into the database here: https://www.petfinder.com/dog-breeds/
+Once you add the breed, you will be able to see it on the "See All Breeds" page and it will be part of the possible quiz results.

+Want to search for dogs in your area?
+Go to the "Find A Dog" page and search by zip code to find the top ten dogs in your area.

 App Link: https://powerful-headland-93891.herokuapp.com/